Validating your eligibility for benefits and credits

-Our goal is to ensure that the right benefit entitlement is paid to the right individual.
-We accomplish this by conducting reviews to identify possible areas of non‑compliance.
-Our reviews may decrease or increase the benefits depending on the recipient’s individual circumstances.
+The Canada Revenue Agency (CRA) goal is to ensure that the right benefit entitlement is paid to the right individual.
+The CRA accomplish this by conducting reviews to identify possible areas of non‑compliance.
+The CRA reviews may decrease or increase the benefits depending on the recipient’s individual circumstances.

 3. Have you received a validation letter or a validation questionnaire?

-Letters and questionnaires are sent to make sure that the information we have about you is correct and up to date.
+Letters and questionnaires are sent to make sure that the information the CRA have about you is correct and up to date.
 Having the correct information ensures that you receive the family benefits/credits you are entitled to.
 If you have received a letter and questionnaire, it is important that you reply.
 If you do not reply, your child and family benefits/credits may be stopped and in some situations you may be required to repay benefits/credits already received.
-We will inform you of the results of our review within 45 calendar days after we receive the information requested.
+The CRA will inform you of the results of the review within 45 calendar days after the CRA receive the information requested.